Amsterdam/design-system/documentation/git.md

 Add the id of the appropriate sub-task to help locate specifications and discussions related to the work done in the branch.

-From here on, an underscore ‘-’ is the separator.
+From here on, a hyphen-minus ‘-’ is the separator.

 ### Describe the work to be done